This article provides detailed instructions for moving Moneydance data from your current computer to another one.

-First, you'll want to install a compatible version of the program itself on your new computer.
+First, you should install a compatible version of the program on your new computer.

-Then you'll want to bring over your data files, place them where you want to store them, and open them in the program.
+Then bring over your data files, place them where you want to store them, and open them in the program.

 Note that the below process is completely independent of which operating system you are using.
 Even if you are changing between operating systems (like moving from Windows to a Mac), these instructions are the same.